Connect with us

 Healthier Hotel Stay

-It’s mostly for business, and we usually enjoy it, but what we don’t enjoy are the hotels.
+Mostly for business and we usually enjoyed it, but what we don’t enjoy are the hotels.
 Bleach cleaners, mold, carpeting, polyester (plastic) sheets, old pillows.
 It’s a toxic load neither of us want on our bodies and neither of us look forward to.
 It’s one of the pieces of our own journey that led us to start Healthy Vacation Club, but we’ve had to learn how to cope with what’s available until we can cover the world with healthy vacation homes and hotels.

 What do we do?